Raymond Larsen is a Seattle-based trumpeter known for his unique and spirited approach to the instrument.

 Ray holds bachelor’s degrees from the University of Washington in music and conservation biology, and a master’s degree in Jazz Studies & Improvised Music.
 During his time there, he studied with Allen Vizzutti, Cuong Vu, Ted Poor, Greg Sinibaldi, Huck Hodge and Fred Radke, and co-founded the Improvised Music Project and its annual music festival, IMPfest.

 Raymond is also an active educator.
-He runs a private studio and works as a freelance instructor for Seattle JazzED, the Meridian School, the Mercer Island School District, and Roosevelt High School.
+He is on faculty at Cornish College and The Meridian School, runs a private studio, and works as a clinician for Seattle JazzED, the Mercer Island School District, and Roosevelt High School, among others.

 He was awarded the 2015 Earshot Golden Ear Award for "Emerging Artist of the Year".